openarun/LMS/README.md

 # LMS
-A Simple Library Management System build with love in Python3 Django Web Framework.
+A Simple Library Management System build with love in Laravel Web Framework.